Modular forms of CM type mod $\ell$: Abelian surfaces with extra endomorphisms

+where $\sigma$ denotes the non-trivial automorphism of $E$ and $\chi_\sigma$ is the quadratic character attached to a quadratic number field $K=\Q(\sqrt{\delta})$, for some square-free~$\delta$.
+There are two possibilities for $A$:

-\begin{itemize} \item [(i)] $A/\Qbar$ is simple.
-This occurs if and only if $m$ is not a norm of elements in $K$.
-In this case, $K$ is a quadratic imaginary field and $\operatorname{End}_\Qbar(A)$ is an order of the indefinite quaternion algebra $B(m,\delta)_\Q$ whose discriminant $D$ a multiple of $m$ (cf. Theorem 1.4 in \cite{BFGR}).
+\begin{itemize} \item[(i)] $A/\overline{\Q}$ is simple.
+This occurs if and only if $m$ is not a norm from $K$.
+In this case, $K$ is an imaginary quadratic field and $\operatorname{End}_{\overline{\Q}}(A)$ is an order in the indefinite quaternion algebra $B(m,\delta)_\Q$, whose discriminant $D$ is a multiple of $m$ (cf. Theorem~1.4 in \cite{BFGR}).

-\item [(ii)] $A/\Qbar$ is not simple.
+\item[(ii)] $A/\overline{\Q}$ is not simple.
 In this case, $A$ is isogenous to the Weil restriction of a $\Q$-curve $\mathcal{E}$ completely defined over the quadratic (real or imaginary) field $K$.
-That is, the elliptic curve~$\mathcal{E}$ is isogenous to its Galois conjugate over $K$. \end{itemize}
+That is, the elliptic curve $\mathcal{E}$ is isogenous to its Galois conjugate over $K$. \end{itemize}